Canine Distemper & Rabies Vaccinations

 Canine diseases can have an impact on both human health and domestic and wild animals.
-Two major pathogens, rabies and canine distemper virus, are of principle concern for the pastoralist Maasai who live next to the Maasai Mara National Reserve.
+Two major pathogens, rabies and canine distemper virus (CDV), are of principle concern for the pastoralist Maasai community adjacent to the Maasai Mara National Reserve.
+The communities living in the Trans Mara District adjacent to the Mara Triangle keep an estimated 10,000 dogs for livestock herding and household protection.
+These dogs are in close contact with both humans and wild predators, and thus increase the threat of desease transmission to both populations.

 The Diseases